tudorpaultoma/ci-secureVPC/README.md

 Alternatively, you can add the provider section and deploy with Terraform

 # Author
- - Tudor Paul Toma - Clous Solutions Architect - Tencent Cloud
+ - Tudor Paul Toma - Cloud Solutions Architect - Tencent Cloud